A Guide to Psychology and its Practice

 I’ve taken part at group psychotherapy for six months.
 There is an issue I think might be essential about me and I’d like to talk about, but I feel extremely shy, 1st) because I can’t be totally comfortable with other people 2nd) because I live in a country where abortion is crime (I’ve had an abortion performed in a very traumatic way and then for about ten years I got pregnant nine more times and I just stopped that when I decided to carry on my last pregnancy).
 I wouldn’t want to have problems with police (I trust my psychotherapist but not the other members of the group), besides that I think they (the other members of the group) might be judgmental or even indiscreet about that.
 There’s great prejudice about abortion here in Brazil.
 I feel awful having to talk about that, do you think its really important to tell that to my psychotherapist.

 Group psychotherapy, however, as you point out, poses a real problem with confidentiality.
 The whole point of a psychotherapy group is to engage in honest interactions with others so that you can recognize defensive patterns of social interaction as they occur in the moment, right in the group, and change those patterns as necessary.
-But if you believe that confidentially cannot be guaranteed, then you cannot interact with others honestly; in that case it would be best if you continued your treatment individually.
-Just be careful that you don’t use this problem with group psychotherapy as an excuse to kill the full potential of your treatment altogether.
+If you believe that confidentially cannot be guaranteed, then you cannot interact with others honestly, and in that case it would be best if you continued your treatment individually.

 Back to the list of questions